This week we have immersed under the sea the first row of bottles of our biodynamic white wine Vinya Joncols, each one in their little amphora.

 When we decided to have our own wine cellar 9 years ago, we found out the difficulties of having to build an underground wine-cellar in our facilities.
 So we thought: "... what if we sink the bottles under the sea?”.
 The conditions should be similar: low temperature, stable pressure, low light...
 So that’s how we built the first cages and we began to plunge the wines to mature them under the sea, the largest and most beautiful cellar in the world.
 Why not?

-Nine years after this crazy idea, and with the experience of maturing tens of wines of diverse origins under the sea, our project has gone further.
-This year we have the honour of plunging the first harvest of the wine that we produce ourselves in the tiniest vineyard of the world, Vinya Jóncols, at 138m to the beachfront.
+Nine years after this crazy idea, and with the experience of maturing tens of wines of diverse origins and varieties under the sea, our project has gone further.
+This year we have the pleasure of plunging the first harvest of the wine that we produce ourselves in the tiniest vineyard of Catalonia, Vinya Jóncols, at 138m to the beachfront.
 If you come to the hotel you will be able to see it just behind the building.
 Vinya Jóncols is a white wine done with biodynamic criteria, with 95 % of Red Grenache and 5 % of Roman Muscatel.
-We make only 1600 bottles, 200 of those bottles will age under the sea.
+We make only 1800 bottles, 200 of those bottles will age under the sea.
 In another post we will tell you more details about this wine.
 Now, let’s focus in the subaquatic wine cellar.

 Environmental conditions of the subaquatic wine cellar: